 Through highly interactive lectures, exercises, and case studies, this program will give marketing participants the ability to better articulate their own marketing initiatives’ return on investment, increasing the likelihood they will get their marketing budgets approved.
 Finance leaders will leave with a greater understanding of the complex arena of marketing and the tools and best practices that show marketing’s strategic value to the organization.

-The program also addresses evolving landscape which requires new strategies and measures to assess performance — social media as a marketing force is just one example.
+The program also addresses an evolving landscape that requires new strategies and measures to assess performance — social media as a marketing force is just one example.
 Many firms are diving into the fray of social media without any idea of whether it is productive or not.
 Wharton Marketing Metrics will share tools marketers can use to assess online spending and whether it is delivering value for the firm.

 The program will also explore how traditional marketing measures — such as awareness, preference, loyalty, customer satisfaction, distribution levels, and market share — are linked to financial outcomes.
 Through discussions, exercises, and analysis of actual business cases, you will get a clear sense of the best marketing metrics to incorporate into your business.